 Tomasita Rodriquez.
 Our Lady of Guadalupe in Tin Frame, 1992.
 Cottonwood or basswood, gesso, oil paint, tin. entire piece: 5 × 6 × 1 in.
 (12.7 × 15.2 × 2.5 cm).

 Courtesy of the Artist

 After moving to Las Cruces to attend New Mexico State University, Rodriguez stayed and became a teacher, sharing her skills with generations of students.
-At Court Youth Center and Alma d’arte Charter High School, teaching a variety of arts and crafts and working with students on a “recycled chair project” that transformed old chairs into works of art for a benefit auction.
+At Court Youth Center and Alma d’Arte Charter High School, she taught a variety of arts and crafts and worked with students on a “recycled chair project,” transforming old chairs into works of art for a benefit auction.
 In addition, she also worked with with teens to create murals around the city of Las Cruces.

 She occasionally ventures outside her traditional works to create contemporary pieces such as folk art including Día de los Muertos tableaux, that feature cavorting skeletons.
 She has also worked in tin and stained glass.
 An example of this work can be seen in the Stations of the Cross at Holy Family National Catholic Church on Parker Road in Las Cruces.

 One of her favorite subjects is St. Francis of Assisi, a figure often seen in her work.
 In an article published in the Las Cruces Sun News, Rodriguez said, “If you know his story, he started out as a playboy.
 I love all the things St. Francis di.he saints were regular human beings who made a choice and went beyond what was expected of them.”